Keneth-Ravindu/Heart-Crush/README.md

 I would also like to thank the [University of Bedfordshire](https://www.beds.ac.uk/) for providing the knowledge, resources, and learning environment necessary to complete this project successfully.

-Special thanks for Marc Conrad for the Heart Game API
+Special thanks for Marc Conrad for the Heart Game API.

 Special appreciation goes to the open-source community and the developers behind the technologies, libraries, and APIs used in this project, including: